 Seek First To Understand, Then To Be Understood.
-The ability to communicate is one of the most important keys to success in all relationships.
+The ability to communicate is an essential key to success in all relationships.
 Yet for many people, communication means speaking more than listening.
 And even if we think of ourselves as good listeners, usually our primary agenda is to get our point across more than to hear someone else’s point of view.
-Dr. Covey teaching on “empathic communication” has greatly impacted my life.
-This is still a major growth area for me, but I’ve made huge strides because of what I learned from Dr. Covey.
+Dr. Covey’s teaching on “empathic communication” has greatly impacted my life.
+This is still a major growth area for me, but I’ve made significant progress because of what I learned from Dr. Covey.

 Put First Things First.
-Of all the keys to success I learned from Stephen Covey, none impacted my life more than his Big Rocks illustration.
-I am a very intentional, proactive individual, and these qualities stem from Dr. Covey’s teaching on putting the big rocks in our lives first!
+Of all the keys to success I learned from Stephen Covey, none impacted my life more than his “Big Rocks” analogy.
+Over the years, I have become an intentional, proactive person, and this quality of putting first things first stems from Dr. Covey’s teaching on the big rocks.

 I learned a lot from Dr. Covey.
 His writings and teachings have taught me how to live a life of success and significance.
 I encourage you to apply these principles to your everyday life and watch as you start seeing positive change as well.